Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/New-AzResource.md

 Specify data center location, such as Central US or Southeast Asia.
 You can place a resource in any location that supports resources of that type.
 Resource groups can contain resources from different locations.
-To determine which locations support each resource type, use the Get-AzureLocation cmdlet.
+To determine which locations support each resource type, use the Get-AzLocation cmdlet.

 ```yaml
 Type: System.String